andreyorst/powerline.kak/README.md

 - `plug` is a [plug.kak](https://github.com/andreyorst/plug.kak) command that loads **powerline.kak** plugin and configures it with last `%{...}` parameter.
 - `hook -once global WinCreate .* %{` is needed because all **powerline.kak** settings are done in context of a window.
 So to properly load a plugin we need an existing window.
 - `powerline-theme gruvbox` - sets the theme to `gruvbox`.
 - `powerline-separator triangle` - sets the separator to powerline's triangle.
+Note that as settings are window dependent new window will use default separator, which is `triangle`.
+To prevent this either use separate `hook global WinCreate .* %{ powerline-separator triangle }` that will be applied to all new windows, or modify `powerline_separator` and `powerline_separator_thin` global options to your liking.
 - `powerline-format git bufname filetype mode_info line_column position` - sets the format of powerline, by adding only git, buffer name, filetype, information about mode, line_column and file position in percents.
 - `powerline-toggle line_column off` - disables part of powerline which shows current line and column.
+Again, you can have this disabled or enabled for certain filetypes or buffers via `hook`s , etc.

 You can add your own configurations here.
 Since all settings are window-dependent you can have different settings for different windows, filetypes, window types, etc.